Around the world, there are 3500 species of Sweat bee (Halictidae) but only 40 types reside in the United Kingdom.

 - Stings in the mouth

 Okay, so we know this probably scared you but they do not tend to be aggressive.
+Bees are not something to be feared, they simply will not attack you.
 Usually, it is only if they have been agitated into these defensive mechanisms.

 Do Sweat Bees Pollinate?